ni/systemlink-client-docs/examples/testmonitor/fileattachment/README.md

 =================

-This is an example console application demonstrating how to use the SystemLink Test Monitor API attach a file to a test result.
+This is an example console application demonstrating how to use the SystemLink Test Monitor API to attach a file to a test result.

 Running the Example
 -------------------